tr4nquillo/retro/README.md

 # retro
-Containing examples of solutions to specific problems I had.
+Contains examples of solutions to specific problems I had.